|

 ports to be ignored.

 By default database logging is disabled.
-You can enable database logging by taking the following steps:
+It can be enabled by taking the following steps:

 tab, and click the Log Options